Airs Wednesday, April 8, 2015 from 9 p.m. - 11 p.m. on KPBS TV

 Elliott Kennerson, Filmmaker, Animal R&R

 Project Wildlife Resources

 Project Wildlife hotline: 619-225-WILD (9453)

 Fund For Animals Resources

-"Animal R&R" is a two-part documentary about imperiled wild animals in San Diego County and the people who give them a second chance.
+ANIMAL R&R is a documentary series about imperiled wild animals in San Diego County and the people who give them a second chance.
 Narrated by Joan Embery, the series follows Project Wildlife and Fund for Animals, San Diego rescue centers that take in sick, injured, lost, and orphaned wild animals.
-In a city well known for its celebration of exotic species, "Animal R&R" reveals the heroism and beauty of the region's humble, native creatures.
-With their stories as through line, "Animal R&R" goes further, taking a broader look at the history and environment of San Diego, the most biologically diverse county in the nation.
+In a city well known for its celebration of exotic species, ANIMAL R&R reveals the heroism and beauty of the region's humble, native creatures.
+With their stories as through line, ANIMAL R&R goes further, taking a broader look at the history and environment of San Diego, the most biologically diverse county in the nation.